Black soldiers in WWII the Battle of Bamber Bridge

 It would be ridiculous to claim that every black GI received a generous reception in Britain.
-Moreover not every white officer condoned the prevailing casual racism.
-Yet this brief glimpse of a more tolerant society had a profound effect on those young black men who returned to the States.
+Moreover, not every white officer condoned the prevailing casual racism.
+This brief glimpse of a more tolerant society had a profound effect on those young black men who returned to the States.
 For many, it was a “Spark of light” moment.

 By the next war, in Korea, there was integration in most army units.